Geospatial Science Faculty Spotlight

 Daniel Branham is a licensed land surveyor in the State of Georgia.
 Licensed since 1990, he has taught surveying and mapping courses at KSU since 2002.
 As faculty advisor for the Student Surveying and Mapping Competition Team, Mr. Branham leads KSU students in national competitions.
 He received his B.S. in Surveying and Mapping from West Virginia Tech in 1984 and an M.S. in Construction Management from Kennesaw State University in 2019.

-Patrick Devereux has been a part time facility member at KSU since 2019.
-After receiving both a B.S. and M.S. in Civil Engineering from Georgia Tech, he spent 11 years working for an engineering firm and attaining his P. E. license.
-Since 2017, Mr. Devereux has been in charge of a local land surveying company and he is in the process of attaining a Survey License.
+Patrick Devereux has been a part-time facility member at KSU since 2019.
+After receiving both a B.S. and M.S. in Civil Engineering from Georgia Tech, he spent 11 years working for an engineering firm, and has worked to earn his Professional Engineer (PE) license.
+Since 2017, Mr. Devereux has been in charge of a local land surveying company and he has recently attained his Registered Land Surveyor (RLS) license.
 Patrick brings his rich and continuing experience in the construction industry to the classroom and uses a "hands on" perspective.

 Matt Wilson is a Registered Land Surveyor (GA) and Professor of Geospatial Sciences.
 Matt holds an undergraduate in Civil Engineering Technology from Southern Polytechnic State University and an M.S. in Surveying and Mapping from the University of Florida.
 He started teaching at SPSU in 1995 in the Civil Engineering Technology Department and joined the faculty at KSU when the two universities were consolidated.
 He teaches upper-level surveying classes and advises students on registration for land surveying.
 His specialty is boundary surveys and serving as an expert witness in related matters.
 He has a penchant for most things cycling, running, the Gulf Coast and cookies.